+Without an enforceable employment agreement, your exposure may be much higher.
 If the employment contract is unenforceable or the contract is vague, employers may have to pay significantly more notice than they would like.

 Employers should make sure that their employment contracts are carefully drafted and reviewed in order to limit their obligations to the Employment Standards Act.